bojieli/AdaptThink/README.md

 ```

 ### 2. Check the chat template in HF models
-After you download DeepSeek models, you should check `chat_template` in `tokenizer_config.json` to ensure the template is ends with `<｜Assistant｜><think>\\n`, otherwise there will be bebud when running our code.
+After you download DeepSeek models, you should check `chat_template` in `tokenizer_config.json` to ensure the template ends with `<｜Assistant｜><think>\\n`, otherwise there will be bugs when running our code.

 ### 3. Pre-sampling from reference models
-First, we need to pre-sample multiple responses from the reference model for each training problem to evalaute its instance-level accuracy.
-The sampling process will take severl hours.
-For convience, we have release our postprocessed results in `./data/train/ref_results` which .
+First, we need to pre-sample multiple responses from the reference model for each training problem to evaluate its instance-level accuracy.
+The sampling process will take several hours.
+For convenience, we have released our post-processed results in `./data/train/ref_results`, which can be directly used for training.
 ```
 # Initialize VLLM server.
 Set tensor_parallel_size to 8 for 7B model
 vllm serve deepseek-ai/DeepSeek-R1-Distill-Qwen-1.5B --served_model_name DeepSeek-R1-Distill-Qwen-1.5B --tensor_parallel_size 4